 - Reconditioning exercises – which may include exercises in flexibility, strength, and resistance

 Through these procedures, your muscles, bones, and joints will begin to function normally again.
-Your Athletic therapist, Jason, will train you how to regain motion as well as how to prevent future injuries.
+Your Athletic therapist, Jason, will train you on how to regain motion as well as how to prevent future injuries.
 With Jason’s help, you can quickly return to your active lifestyle.
 The initial assessment costs $75, and follow up visits are $55 each.
 To learn more about athletic therapy, or to book your first appointment, request an appointment at South Sherbrook Therapy today!